denisse-orellana/node-hexagonal-project/README.md

 ## Pre-requisities

-To set up this project make sure you have installed the following technologies:
+To run this project make sure you have installed the following technologies:

 - Node            v16.14.2
 - Npm             v8.16.0